utahta/go-cronowriter/README.md

 // /path/to/example.log.20170204
 ```

-if you specify a directory
+You can specify the directory as below
 ```go
 w := cronowriter.MustNew("/path/to/%Y/%m/%d/example.log")
 w.Write([]byte("test"))